AionNext/BizCod/Programming Guide/Function.md

 ## Functional abstraction

-When the body is not provided, the function is called `abstract`.
-Similar to data models, functions are objects as well and therefore can be subjected to the inheritance mechanism.
+When the body is not provided, the function is considered to be `abstract`.
+Similar to data models, functions are objects as well and therefore can be subjected to inheritance.

 ```js